ssteinbuss/knowledge-base/docs/index.md

 This public website consolidates authoritative content from multiple sources into one searchable hub:

-- **IDSA Rulebook** current version with some fixes → governance rules, policies, and processes
+- **IDSA Rulebook** current version with some fixes and links → governance rules, policies, and processes
 - **IDSA RAM 5** → reference architecture model for data spaces
 - **Organizational Handbook** → operational guidance for members